askl56/Challenges/readme.md

 # Coding Challenges for Dan's Mentoring Group

 Simple.
-Fork the repo, complete the challenge (in any language you want), and then submit a pull request.
+Fork the repo, complete the challenge (in any language you want), prefixed with your Github username and then submit a pull request.

 ## Contributors